Orin-beep/PlasGO/README.md

 ## Usage
 Then, you can easily run `plasgo_diamond.py` to annotate your query plasmid proteins using Diamond.
+Specifically, the query proteins will be annotated with the same GO terms as the target proteins with the best hits in the database.

 ### Simple example
 ```